mriley-metasolutions/ccna-build-observe-break-fix/README.md

    * Fix
 3. Take notes on *why* the network behaves the way it does
 4. Repeat labs and experiment, curiosity is encouraged

 ---

+## Project Status

+This repository has grown into a substantial, classroom-ready library.
+The following sections are complete, each with a full set of labs and a guided section README:

+* ✅ **CML Foundations** — installation, navigation, and first network
+* ✅ **Routing** — static, default, RIP, and single-area OSPF
+* ✅ **Switching** — VLANs through a full collapsed core capstone
+* ✅ **Services** — DHCP, NAT, DNS, NTP, Syslog, and SNMP
+* ✅ **Security** — fundamentals, SSH and hardening, port security, ACLs, and Layer 2 spoofing defenses

+The project continues to grow, and labs are refined over time as they are taught and tested.

+---